Menopause Symptoms That Aren’t Always Talked About

 Anxiety can often be treated via talk therapy with a psychotherapist, medication prescribed by a psychiatrist, mindfulness and mediation, or a combination of all of those techniques.
 Talk to your doctor or a trusted mental health professional to figure out the right path for you.

 Incontinence means difficulty holding urine in your bladder.
 But while many of us know that, we may not know that there are multiple forms of incontinence.

 - Stress Incontinence: This form of incontinence means difficulty hold your bladder during physical activity.
 It is triggered by activities like: coughing, sneezing, laughing, running and jumping.

 - Urge incontinence: This form means that you experience the need to pee and your bladder contracts, pushing urine out before you can get to the bathroom.
 This is generally caused by an overactive bladder.

 Start by talking to your doctor, who may suggest:

 -Wearing absorbent pads.

--Maintain a healthy weight.
+-Maintaining a healthy weight.

--Surgery: There are surgical procedures that can help with incontinence.
-One is called sling surgery.
+-Surgical procedures that can help with incontinence.